AltTabLife/EasyFlask-Repo/Readme.md

   <ol>
     <li>The main reason for modifying the yaml parser is so it can take duplicate keys.
 This is the crux of how the html is made.</li>
     <li>This is not able to parse both having a value pair, and attributes for it at the same time due to how the parser works, therefore 'content' elements are required for those.
 They will work universally, whereas a straight key-value pair will only work at the end of a tree.</li>
+    <li>For a full explanation of how the program works, feel free to install and build off the splash_page.yamlish file</li>
   </ol>

 Example: